vimeo/psalm/README.md

 ## Typing in Psalm

+Psalm is able to interpret all PHPDoc type annotations, and use them to further understand the codebase.

 ### Property types vs Assignment typehints

 You can use the `/** @var Type */` docblock to annotate both property declarations and to help Psalm understand variable assignment.